Underactuated Robotics

 17. Yunzhu Li and Jiajun Wu and Russ Tedrake and Joshua B. Tenenbaum and Antonio Torralba, "Learning Particle Dynamics for Manipulating Rigid Bodies, Deformable Objects, and Fluids", Proceedings of the International Conference on Learning Representations (ICLR), 2019. [ link ]

-18. Tobia Marcucci and Jack Umenberger and Pablo A. Parrilo and Russ Tedrake, "Shortest Paths in Graphs of Convex Sets", arXiv preprint, 2023. [ link ]
+18. Tobia Marcucci and Jack Umenberger and Pablo A. Parrilo and Russ Tedrake, "Shortest Paths in Graphs of Convex Sets", arxiv, 2023. [ link ]

 19. Tobia Marcucci and Mark Petersen and David von Wrangel and Russ Tedrake, "Motion planning around obstacles with convex optimization", Science Robotics, vol. 8, no. 84, 2023.